mikenakis/Public/dispatch/README.md

  - The `autonomous` implementation, which provides a stand-alone `Dispatcher` for building event-driven systems.

+It is fairly easy to create implementations that encapsulate other existing dispatchers.
+For example, in my private projects I have a `Dispatcher` implementation for AWT/Swing.

 ## License

 This creative work is explicitly published under ***No License***.
 This means that I remain the exclusive copyright holder of this creative work, and you may not do anything with it other than view its source code and admire it.
 More information here: [michael.gr - Open Source but No License.](https://blog.michael.gr/2018/04/open-source-but-no-license.html)